ucsb-ccs-computing/ucsb-ccs-computing.github.io/index.md

 <div id="about" data-role="collapsible" data-collapsed="true" markdown="1">
 <h2>About this website</h2>
 This site is maintained in this github repo: <{{ site.github_url }}>, and is based on Github Pages, Jekyll, and JQuery Mobile.
-Members of the CCS Computing community are encourage to help keep the content up to date by forking and doing pull requests.
+Members of the CCS Computing community are encouraged to help keep the content up to date by forking and doing pull requests.
 </div>